CrunchyData/postgres-operator/docs/content/installation/other/bash.md

 weight: 100
 ---

-A full installation of the Operator includes the following steps:
+A full installation of PGO includes the following steps:

- - get the Operator project
+ - get the PGO project
  - configure your environment variables
- - configure Operator templates
+ - configure PGO templates
  - create security resources
  - deploy the operator
- - install pgo CLI (end user command tool)
+ - install `pgo` client (end user command tool)

-Operator end-users are only required to install the pgo CLI client on their host and can skip the server-side installation steps.  pgo CLI clients are provided for Linux, Mac, and Windows clients.
+PGO end-users are only required to install the `pgo` client on their host and can skip the server-side installation steps. `pgo` clients are provided for Linux, Mac, and Windows clients.

-The Operator can be deployed by multiple methods including:
+PGO can be deployed by multiple methods including:

  * default installation
  * Ansible playbook installation